daroga0002/terraform-bootstrap/README.md

 # terraform-bootstrap

-This repository can be used as a template for repositories holding Terraform code.
+This repository can be used as a template for repositories carrying Terraform code.

-It hold a following configuration files which are usefull in developing terraform code:
+The repository holds the following configuration files, which help develop terraform code:

 * `.editroconfig` **->** EditorConfig helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
 More about project under https://editorconfig.org/
 * `.pre-commit-config.yaml` **->** framework for managing and maintaining pre-commit git hooks.
 More about project under https://pre-commit.com/.
 In this config following hooks are implemented: